raspberrypilearning/memory/en/step_3.md

 --- task ---

-The code you need to play the drum is __very__ similar to the code to change the character's costume.
+The code that plays the drum is __very__ similar to the code that changes the character's costume.

 --- hints ---
 --- hint ---